 01 of 10

-If you're looking for luxury in Kovalam, the boutique Surya Samudra is the most indulgent property you'll find.
-Set on 20 acres of landscaped grounds atop a cliff in a secluded spot south of the main beaches, and has 31 heritage cottages (think terracotta roofs, wooden pillars, and tiled floors).
+Want to stay in secluded luxury?
+The boutique Surya Samudra is the most indulgent property you'll find.
+It's set on 20 acres of landscaped grounds atop a cliff in a secluded spot south of the main beaches, and has 31 heritage cottages (think terracotta roofs, wooden pillars, and tiled floors).
 The airy cottages, which feature open-air bathrooms, are very private and there's plenty of space to spread out.
-The sea facing ones are particularly captivating.
+The sea-facing ones are particularly captivating.
 Other facilities include a reputable Ayurvedic spa, two restaurants, and infinity pool.

 - Rates: From about 10,000 rupees per night, plus tax, for a garden view cottage during the monsoon season.
-This increases to around 15,000 rupees, plus tax, during peak season.
+This increases to around 25,000 rupees, plus tax, during peak season.
+Breakfast is included.

 02 of 10

 The very popular Leela is looking a bit tired these days but the atmosphere and views are magical, making this hotel very high on romance.
-The hotel is located on the side of a cliff overlooking the ocean and has its own private beach.
-It's a substantial property with 183 rooms.
-The beach view rooms have their own sun deck, while the peaceful garden view rooms are located in a coconut grove right near the water.
+The hotel is situated on the side of a cliff overlooking Samudra beach.
+It's a substantial property with 183 rooms a private beach.
+The beach view rooms have their own sun deck, while the peaceful garden view rooms are located in a coconut grove right near the ocean.
 There's a stunning infinity swimming pool as well.

 03 of 10

-The popular Taj Green Cove hotel is now known as the Taj Vivanta.
-Although it still has the same lush hillside location near Samudra beach, it wears a revitalized new look with tropical Indo-Balinese decor.
+The popular Taj Green Cove Resort & Spa, on a lush hillside near Samudra beach, wears a revitalized new look with tropical Indo-Balinese decor.
 The hotel has 59 cottages spread over 10 acres.
-It's peaceful and relaxing.
-A highlight is the hotel's beach-side restaurant called Bait, which serves up fresh seafood.
+It's peaceful and relaxing, with outstanding service.
+A highlight is the hotel's beach-side restaurant called Bait, which serves up fresh seafood under the moonlight.
 However, the hotel isn't a beach resort.
-The ocean is around a 10 minute walk away, and the beach is submerged from March to November, so most guests prefer to relax by the infinity pool amid nature.
+The ocean is around 10 minutes walk away, and the beach is submerged from March to November.
+So, most guests prefer to relax by the infinity pool amid nature.

 - Rates: Expect to pay 8,000 rupees plus tax for a double room during the monsoon season.
-Otherwise, rates go up to 14,500 rupees a night, plus tax.
+Otherwise, rates go up to about 18,500 rupees a night, plus tax.

 04 of 10

 Turtle on the Beach faces Hawa beach (Eve's beach).
 It has a Zen feel, with large Buddha statue and elevated lounge with sea views.
 The property is spread over two wings -- the main building and an adjacent annex known as Tom's Inn.
 There are seven categories of rooms, including spacious duplex rooms for families.
 Most front the ocean.
-There's also an Ayurvedic spa on the premises, along with swimming pool and health club, and four restaurants.
+There's also an Ayurvedic spa on the premises, along with swimming pool and health club, yoga zone, activity area, and three restaurants.
 Do note that unlike its name may imply, the hotel doesn't have beach access.
 However, it does provide a free shuttle bus to the beach.

 Continue to 5 of 10 below.